Burning Love (band): Rotten Thing To Say (2012)

 The Rotten Thing To Say LP was recorded and produced by Kurt Ballou at God City in Salem, Massachusetts, and released on Southern Lord Records in June 2012.
 The band toured Canada, Australia and a full US tour with Black Breath, Enabler, Poison Idea, and Sweden's Martyrdöd.
 Guitarist Andrus Meret left the band in 2012; his last show with the band was the Rotten Things to Say release show in Toronto.

 In spring 2012, a 7-inch EP titled Black Widow featuring an alternate version of the LP song "Karla" and a cover of the Laughing Hyenas' "Love's My Only Crime" was released on High Anxiety ahead of the LP.
 It was recorded by Josh Korody at Candle Studios in Toronto.

 In 2015, the band released two singles, "Down So Long" and "Medicine Man".
 In May 2015, they announced on their website that they would be playing three shows with Cancer Bats.
 There have been no posts since.
-In an undated interview with Out of the Darkness magazine, Colohan told the interviewer that Burning Love is "dead".
+In a 2018 interview with Out of the Darkness magazine, Colohan told the interviewer that Burning Love is "dead".